Why High-Achieving Men Lose Focus | Mark Aylward

 What would I need to let go of to go all in on what actually matters?

-Then look at what you wrote and ask one more question: if my most trusted advisor saw this list, what would they tell me to cut?
+Then ask one more question after you have written it all out: if my most trusted advisor saw this list, what would they tell me to cut?

 The Permission You Are Waiting For